 Here’s my philosophy.
-There are only two types of games; well played and poorly coached.
-When mistakes happen, they’re the fault of the coaches.
-Period.
+There are only two types of games; well played or a failure of coaching.
+When mistakes happen, they’re the fault of the coaches - period.
 When a batter strikes out, a fielder makes a fielding or a throwing error, when the team fails to handle a situation properly; it is the fault of the coaches, not the players.
 No other “mental approach” to coaching will lead to optimum results in the short or long-term.

 Championship coaches, teams, and programs are built by coaches who recognize the importance of “looking first in the mirror with honest intent.”
 When mistakes happen, coaches must immediately and intently reflect upon the ways they failed to properly train the player(s) so that the error would not happen.
 What are the weak links in our training of preparation, anticipation, reaction and action of that player and of our team?